How to improve engagement: 35 employee survey questions to ask

 Explore our guide on the 10 key factors of employee engagement that can help boost engagement in your organization.

-Survey questions to garner employee feedback
+Survey questions to gather employee feedback

 7. Are you satisfied with the frequency of feedback from your direct manager?